j-sherrick/four-card-feature/README.md

 # ![icon]
 Four Card Feature Section

 This is a solution to the [Four Card Feature Section challenge on Frontend Mentor][fourCardChallenge].
 It was developed in Sass using CSS grid and BEM-inspired architecture.
+It features a responsive CSS grid layout and

 ## Table of contents